nevilparmar11/Project-Management-System/README.md

 - It is the refined version of website version 1.
 - It is developed using HTML and CSS only.

+# Version 3
+- [Version 3](https://project-management-system.netlify.app/version3) of the website is now live.
+- It is the refined version of website version 1 & 2.
+- It is developed using HTML , CSS and JAVASCRIPT.

 # Live Demo
 [Visit Demo](https://project-management-system.netlify.app/)